Planting For Success

 Refill back into the hole the above ingredients in a 1:1:1 ratio (1 part peat moss, 1 part pine mulch, 1 part native soil if not heavy clay).
 If you can’t find shredded pine mulch or mini-nuggets, spruce or fir bark mulch should work as well, and possibly even pine-needles.
 I like the pine mulch for two reasons: it stretches your peat moss, which is more expensive; and it gives a nice texture to the mix, helping to add air, channel water (percolation), and stabilize the peat.

-For two shrubs, you’ll need one 3.8 cu.ft. bale of sphagnum peat moss (this is compressed, and expands to about 9 cu.ft. when you fluff it up); and 3, 3 cu.ft. bags of pine mulch (or 4-5, 2 cu.ft. bags, as some retailers sell the mulch as mini-nuggets).
+For two shrubs, you’ll need one 3.8 cu.ft. bale of sphagnum peat moss (this is compressed, and expands to about 9 cu.ft. when you fluff it up, and check to make sure it is NOT pH balanced (it will say it is on the bale)); and 3, 3 cu.ft. bags of pine mulch (or 4-5, 2 cu.ft. bags, as some retailers sell the mulch as mini-nuggets).
 Once you get all this mixed into the hole, it’s time for amendments.

 For one shrub, add 1.5# of alfalfa meal and a half cup of soft rock phosphate (optional), or 3 cups (~1#) of a balanced organic fertilizer such as Ohio Earth Food’s Re-Vita Pro (see our supplies page, as we are now selling this fertilizer in a 10# quantity; FOX FARM also sells an organic, acid-loving fertilizer especially for blueberries).
 Stir it all into the top 8 inches.
 If you are planting your bushes after the end of August, you can use the alfalfa meal and SRP, but do not use a granular fertilizer (manure or chemical based), as the nitrogen in it could cause some problems with the plant hardening off for winter.
 Instead, wait until early spring to top dress your plant under the mulch (with the granular fertilizer).
 Liquid fertilizer feeding is covered on our Plant Care pages, where you can also find information on the seasonal duties of the berry grower, such as pruning (when and what), fertilizing, and irrigation.